-Actor, Dancer, Tech-Policy Advocate
+Actor, Dancer, and Tech- Policy Advocate

 Los Angeles, CA